mojuwara/note-taking-app/README.md

 - TODO - Allow other users to read/write a file
 - TODO - Backspace on first cell in an empty row that's not the first data row deletes that row
 - TODO - Rate limiting
+- TODO - View 2 notes side-by-side
-- TODO - Side-by-side viewing
+- TODO - Retry API calls if they fail

 ### AWS
 - Authentication(Where is this stored?
 How to link data to logged-in user?)